Head of the group

 Augustin Baas, PhD in Physics and Master in Philosophy.
 His thesis project in philosophy “The randomness assumption” is supervised by C. Wüthrich (University of Geneva) and A. Barberousse (Paris-Sorbonne).

 Niels Linnemann is a PhD student working on the Swiss NSF-funded project “New Avenues Beyond Space and Time”, together with Karen Crowther and Christian Wuthrich (PI).
-Before his thesis project on “Emergent Gravity and Its implications For a Theory of Quantum Gravity”, he studied Maths, Physics and Philosophy in Münster, Lund, Oxford and Cambridge.
-His major interests currently lie in philosophy of spacetime, philosophy and foundations of quantum gravity and their synthesis, i.e. the philosophy of quantum gravity.
+Before his thesis project on “Philosophy of Quantum Gravity as a Philosophy of Discovery”, he studied Maths, Physics and Philosophy in Münster, Lund, Oxford and Cambridge.
+His major interests currently lie in philosophy of spacetime, philosophy and foundations of quantum gravity and their synthesis, i.e. the philosophy of quantum gravity, and philosophy of discovery.

 Rasmus Jaksland is a PhD fellow in philosophy at the Norwegian University of Science and Technology.
 He works on a project titled “The Prospects of Naturalized Metaphysics” where he investigate the role of physics in metaphysics, and attempt to assess to what degree metaphysics should be informed by and founded in physics.
 He is also engaged in research on foundational issues in high energy physics, particularly on the nature of spacetime in the light of the AdS/CFT correspondence and on the metaphysical implications holographic relation between entanglement and spacetime.